July 09, 2014

 This could affect the personal domain as well.
 It’s just like with an ordinary person’s typical utility function: they probably don’t place a million times more value on living for a billion years than living for a hundred years, or a thousand times more value on raising a thousand children than on raising one child.
 So even though the future still exists, it just doesn’t weigh as heavily in a normal human utility function as it does for utilitarians.

 Fourthly, one might also argue that we have recently discovered some key exploration tools that enable us to make these very important discoveries about how to be a good utilitarian.
 And we haven’t yet run the course with these tools, so we keep turning up like fundamental new important discoveries using these exploration tools.
 That’s why there seem to be so many crucial considerations being discovered.
 We might talk a little bit about some of those later in the presentation.

 Now let me come at this from a slightly different angle.
-In chess, the way you would ideally play is you would start by thinking the possible moves that you could make, then the possible responses that your component could make, and your responses to those responses.
+In chess, the way you would ideally play is you would start by thinking about the possible moves that you could make, then the possible responses that your opponent could make, and your responses to those responses.
 Ideally, you would think that through all the way to the end state, and then just try to select a first move that would be best from the point of view of winning when it could calculate through the entire game tree.
-But that’s computational infeasible because the tree branch is too much: you have an exponential number of moves to consider.
+But that’s computationally infeasible because the tree branches too much: you have an exponential number of moves to consider.

 You have some term that evaluates how much material we have, like having your queen and a lot of pieces is beneficial.
 The opponent having few of those is also beneficial.
 We have some metric like a pawn is worth one and queen is worth, I don’t know, 11 or something like that.